JakocRivas/mashable-page/README.md

 # mashable-page

-This repository intends to replicate the navbar of https://mashable.com/ as a practice of the tools and technologies of the "put name of the course here"
+This repository intends to replicate the navbar of https://mashable.com/ as practice

 Steps to run